ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-03-16-FancyBear.md

 * **140+ Sieve forwarding rules** silently redirecting every incoming email to an attacker-controlled mailbox
 * **11,500+ contact email addresses** harvested from victim address books, mapping entire communication networks

-FancyBear successfully compromised **government and military entities** across **Ukraine, Romania, Bulgaria, Greece, Serbia, and North Macedonia** - which included email addresses linked to **four NATO member countries**.
+FancyBear successfully compromised **government and military entities** across **Ukraine, Romania, Bulgaria, Greece and Serbia** - which included email addresses linked to **multiple NATO member countries**.
 We also identified a previously unreported **SquirrelMail** XSS payload, expanding the known scope of webmail platforms targeted in this campaign.

 Ctrl-Alt-Intel linked this infrastructure back to [CERT-UA reporting from September 2024](https://cert.gov.ua/article/6281123), meaning FancyBear operated from the **same C2 server for over 500 days**, long after it was publicly attributed to GRU-linked operations.
 Despite being classified as a "sophisticated" threat, FancyBear demonstrated **poor operational security on multiple counts**, giving us rare, near-complete visibility into Russian espionage operations.